Lucas3oo/top-50-tools-and-libs/README.md

 # top-50-tools-and-libs
 Curated list of tools and libs for software engineering.

-The list containes development, build and security tools, and libraries different uses cases.
+The list containes development, build and security tools, and libraries for different uses cases.
 Tools and libs are mosty for Java but some are more generic.

 ## Tools